This tab displays all available performance metrics for the strategy including Net Profit, Gross Profit, Max Drawdown and more. It looks like this:

 The profit per trade and the gain/loss percentage of that trade.

-The cumulative profits or losses of the strategy after closing the trade and the gain/loss percentage of the strategy over time.
+The cumulative profits or losses of the strategy after closing the trade.
+The percentage displays the relative gain/loss of the last trade as compared to the equity (initial capital + cumulative profit) before that trade.

 The maximum possible profit of the trade according to the strategy, as well as the maximum percentage gain.